-For the gratuity with reduced pension, we will pay a gratuity, and after that a monthly reduced pension.
-After 12.5 years from the date you receive your first pension pay-out, we will restore your monthly pension to a full pension.
+For the gratuity with reduced pension, you will receive a gratuity and monthly reduced pension.
+After 12.5 years from the date you receive your first pension pay-out, your monthly reduced pension will be restored to a full pension.
 For more details, please see 'Restored pension' below.